MANUAL OF THE

 4.1 Powers and duties of FTII’s officers and employees

-the Director is the Executive Officer of the Institute.
+The Director is the Executive Officer of the Institute.
 The Director

 shall be responsible for the proper administration of the Institute

-and for the imparting of the instruction and maintenance of discipline
+and for the imparting of the instruction and maintenance of

 The Deans and Registrar shall assist the Director in academic and

-administrative work and maintaining liaison with Institution’s higher
+administrative work and maintaining liaison with Institution’s

-learning.
+higher learning.

 Registrar is the custodian of records, funds of Institute and such